 A: Email firstname.lastname@example.org or while on the course map you can report the correct location of the holes while on the green.

 A: Email email@example.com and request course map correction.

 A: Make sure GPS is enabled on your Android phone.
 An application like Google Maps can determine your approximate position without GPS so it is not an indication that GPS is working.

 A: To enable GPS from the home screen press the Menu button, then select Settings, then Security and Location (or Location and Security) and make sure “Use GPS Satellites” (or “Enable GPS Satellites”) is checked.
 Then run FreeCaddie and you should see a GPS icon at the top of your phone.
 Go outside, select ‘GPS’ from FreeCaddie’s menu and in a few seconds you should see your latitude and longitude on the GPS screen.

 A: As of 2016, the version 4 FreeCaddie apps have a menu that can be accessed by either (a) swiping the app screen to the right, or (b) selecting the ‘hamburger’ icon in the upper left corner of the app.

 A: iOS4 disables GPS access to apps by default.
 To remedy this go into your iPhone’s settings (not FreeCaddie’s settings) and enable GPS access for FreeCaddie.
 From the home screen select Settings, then General, then Location Services (in iOS6 this might be Settings-> Privacy-> Location Services).
 Each app that uses GPS should be listed there.
 Enable access for FreeCaddie or FreeCaddie Pro.

-A: Disable Bluetooth, 3G (if not using maps), and turn down the brightness.
+A: Disable Bluetooth, and turn down the brightness.
 Do not use Airplane Mode, as this will also disable the GPS in your phone (and Freecaddie will not be able to provide distances).